Sub-Vendors are contract vendors that work with an agency, helping to search for and recruit talent to that agency's jobs.

 5. In order for the sub-vendor to start working on a job, you'll need to provide them with access.
 On the top right-hand side, click the Create User Record button.
 This will send an email to the contact asking them to create a password, so that they can log in to their sub-vendor portal.

 When the sub-vendor logs into their portal, the first screen they will see directs them to their Account Representative.

 1. At the top of the following screen, they can click on the Jobs tab; this will show them all of the jobs where they have been granted access to work.
 The sub vendor's main purpose at this stage is to locate and identify candidates that would have the best fit for the positions assigned to them.

 2. When a sub-vendor thinks they have found a good fit, they can submit a candidate for the client's review by clicking the Submit Candidate button.
-This opens the Submit to Job aside.
+This opens the Submit to Job flyout.

-3. In the aside, they can Upload a Resume.
-This will populate the aside with the candidate's information.
+3. In the flyout, they can Upload a Resume.
+This will populate the flyout with the candidate's information.
 The sub-vendor can also include any notes they would like to be sent to the representative.
 Clicking Submit sends the candidate.

 4. After the candidate has been submitted, the sub-vendor will see a running list of all of the candidates submitted for a position.